awsdocs/amazon-cloudfront-developer-guide/doc_source/viewers-reports.md

 An alternate domain name \(CNAME\) for the distribution, if any\.
 If a distribution has no alternate domain names, the list includes an origin domain name for the distribution\.

 **LocationCode**
 The abbreviation for the location that CloudFront received requests from\.
-For more information about possible values, see the description of Location in [How Data in the Locations Report Is Related to Data in the CloudFront Access Logs](#viewers-reports-data)\.
+For more information about possible values, see the description of Location in [How data in the locations report is related to data in the CloudFront standard logs \(access logs\)](#viewers-reports-data)\.

 **LocationName**
 The name of the location that CloudFront received requests from\.